 While you must show focus and direction in your goals, some schools have voiced concern that older applicants are more set in their ways and thus less interested in or able to absorb the “transformational experience” that their program provides.
 Using your essays to demonstrate an innovative streak and openness to new ideas is the ideal way to counteract this possible objection.
 You might tie these qualities in to your goals, your non-work activities, and/or your reason for pursuing a full-time MBA.

 Special contribution as an older applicant

 Being an older applicant may give you an edge in how and what you will contribute as a classmate, in one way in particular: older applicants tend to have experience across industries and functions, which creates a multi-dimensional, dynamic perspective.
 Basically, it is the “1+1=3” idea.
 If you have worked in both the hierarchical finance industry and the flatter, agile high-tech manufacturing industry, for example, you know the two industries.
 But you also have a comparative view of how different functions and positions work in two vastly contrasting environments, and the effects of those environments – which environment encourages and discourages which types of achievement, which produces what problems, and so forth.
 Experience in varied functions has a similar benefit.
 If you believe you bring this type of value, in your essays don’t just state that fact, but portray it through specific examples.

 Finally, consider your older-applicant status when making your list of schools.
-Some programs, such as Kellogg and Wharton, will be more receptive to a thirty-year-old applicant than will others.
+Some programs, such as Kellogg, will be more receptive to a thirty-year-old applicant than will others.